dnsimple/chef-pdns/README.md

 Please note that this version primarily supports PowerDNS 4.3 and PowerDNS Recursor 4.3.
 Older versions may work, but are not as heavily tested.
 Additionally support for CentOS 6 / sysvinit has been dropped.

 When upgrading to the 7.x series, please pay special attention to your config and service resources which use the run_user / run_group / setuid / setgid properties.
 We have removed these attributes to better match the direction of upstream PowerDNS.

-## Upgrade Notes for 6.x series

-When upgrading to the 6.x series, please pay special attention to your config and service resources which use the `instance_name` property.
-We have introduced a new `virtual` property to the config and service resources to more clearly mark them as a virtual instance versus the default one configured via the install resource.
-If you used `instance_name ''` to refer to the default instance, you can safely remove this property or leave it as-is.
-If you do use another name, then you will want to set `virtual true` in your config and service resources.

-We have also changed the behavior of the `socket_dir` property on the service resources because it was incorrectly setup.
-It will be removed in a future release as it is a source of confusion (and bug) and a more advanced option for very specific use cases.

 ## Ubuntu >=18.04 notes